Matthew Paris: Life and work

 It is presumed the last relates to Paris acting as commissioning agent and iconographical consultant for the Countess with another artist.

 The lending of his manuscripts to aristocratic households, apparently for periods of weeks or months at a time, suggests why he made several different illustrated versions of his Chronicle.

 Manuscripts by Matthew Paris

-Paris's manuscripts mostly contain more than one text, and often begin with a rather random assortment of prefatory full-page miniatures.
+Many of Paris's manuscripts aside from his Chronica contain multiple texts and often begin with a large assortment of prefatory material, often including full-page miniatures.
 Some have survived incomplete, and the various elements now bound together may not have been intended to be so by Paris.
 Unless stated otherwise, all were given by Paris to his monastery (from some inscriptions it seems they were regarded as his property to dispose of).
 The monastic libraries were broken up at the Dissolution.
 These MSS seem to have been appreciated, and were quickly collected by bibliophiles.
 Many of his manuscripts in the British Library are from the Cotton Library.